How to choose a sole trader business name

 Choosing the right name for your business is paramount.
 After all, this will form the basis of prospective customers’ first impression of your offering.

-Important considerations for naming your sole trader business
+Important considerations for choosing a sole trader business name

 There are certain considerations to be aware of when naming your sole trader business.
 Firstly, sole traders are not allowed to use the terms limited (Ltd), limited liability partnership (LLP) or public limited company (plc) in their name (or their Welsh equivalents) as this incorrectly describes the status of their business.